 Calculate your business rates

-The amount of business rates you pay is set by the Valuation Office Agency (VOA) and based on the rateable value of your property on the valuation date of 1 April 2015.
+This amount is based on the rateable value of your property from the valuation date of 1 April 2021.

 The rateable value is then multiplied by a figure called the business rates multiplier which is set by the government each year.

-- 49.3 pence per pound for properties with a rateable value of £51,000 or more
+- 51.2 pence per pound for properties with a rateable value of £51,000 or more

-- 48 pence per pound for properties with a rateable value below £51,000
+- 49.9 pence per pound for properties with a rateable value below £51,000.

 Business rates valuation

-The VOA regularly reassess and update the rateable values of all business properties, this is called a revaluation and is next due in 2022.
-This is done to ensure the system is fair by redistributing the total amount payable in business rates, reflecting changes in the property market.
+The VOA regularly assesses and updates the rateable values of all business properties.
+The next revaluation is due in 2026.
+This is to ensure the system is fair by redistributing the total amount payable in business rates to reflect changes in the property market.